mnot/I-D/web-proxy-desc/draft.md

 ## moreInfo

-A string containing a URI {{RFC3986}} that leads to more information about the proxy, its operation, who operates it, etc. The URI MUST have a scheme of "https" {{RFC7230}}, and MUST be able to respond with an HTML {{W3C.CR-html5-20140731}} representation.
+A string containing a URL {{RFC3986}} that leads to more information about the proxy, its operation, who operates it, etc. The URL MUST have a scheme of "https" {{RFC7230}}, and MUST be able to respond with an HTML {{W3C.CR-html5-20140731}} representation.
 This member MUST be present.

 ## proxies